-A simple idea turned out to be surprisingly effective—and the story might hold a lesson for the home care industry.
+A simple idea turned out to be surprisingly effective—and the story might hold a lesson for the home care industry at large.

 A Little Background

-Employee recognition was heavy on Aaron Marcum’s mind when he was CEO, and he’s instilled its importance in Erik Madsen and the rest of our leadership team.
-We’ve tried various recognition programs over the years, and frequently give public shout-outs to team members and other rewards for outstanding work.
+Employee recognition was heavy on Aaron Marcum’s mind when he was CEO, and he’s instilled its importance in Erik Madsen and the rest of our current leadership team.
+We’ve tried various recognition programs over the years, and members of our leadership team frequently give public shout-outs and other rewards to team members when they do outstanding work.